 It really is a delightful (I don’t use that adjective enough) way to spend a summer evening in the middle of London on a school night.

-FYI: Kensington Roof Gardens is set to reopen as a “world class” restaurant or members’ club by early 2020.
+FYI: Kensington Roof Gardens is set to reopen as a “world class” restaurant or members’ club.

 NB: The Cypriot and I were guests of The Roof Gardens and cannot thank them enough.
 It was a gorgeous evening and felt like summer had really begun.